A Comprehensive Guide to Facebook Ad Creation

 Here you tell Facebook your budget, how much you have to spend and how long you want to spend it.
 The larger your budget is the more people you will be able to reach.
 You enter your budget and then select how many days you want to use that amount of cash.

-In my case I had a budget of N30,000 and I decided to spread it across 7 days, each day with a budget of about N4,000.
-Next with creating your ad set, you move on to the next step which is designing your ad itself.
+In my case, I had a budget of $1000 and I decided to spread it across 7 days, each day with a budget of about $142.
+Next, after creating your ad set, you move on to the next step which is designing the ad creative itself.

 Creating the Ad Unit

 This is the creative section of the ad creation process where you upload your ad design to the platform.
-This is what people actually see.
+The ad creative is what Facebook users actually see.

 Next link your Facebook Page and Instagram Page (depending on if you chose to show your advert on the platform), to the advert, so that people seeing the advert can also check out your profiles.